Skip to main content

 • Download the data to explore it further.

-As of November 13, 2025, data in the Responsive Regional Plan (RRP) contains existing information from the following data sources: Measure A Local Solutions Fund grantees with processed executed contracts, HHAP 6 application, and data from 10 County departments/entities as well as LAHSA.
+As of November 13, 2025, data in the Responsive Regional Plan (RRP) will contain existing information from the following data sources: Measure A Local Solutions Fund grantees with processed executed contracts, HHAP 6 application, and data from 10 County departments/entities as well as LAHSA.
 Some data do not have all fields complete either because it is not applicable to the action item or it was not available at the time of submission.
-The current RRP represents action items occurring in FY25-26.
+The current RRP is meant to represent action items occurring in FY25-26.

 If public funding entities would like to add or update information in the RRP please email: RRP@hsh.lacounty.gov.